josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🙀_Chronically_Online/🔮_astrology_projected.md

+there is so much interference with making this node, and it really doesn't want me to say that actually this impacts menstrual cycles, which is a bit fucked up of the people doing it.

 # 🔮 Astrology, Projected
 **First created:** 2025-10-26 | **Last updated:** 2025-10-26
 *How internet culture, nudging, and meme logics make “astrology” feel functionally true by shaping emotion, behaviour, and social time.*